ianptaylor/ianptaylor.github.io/threads.md

 7. Chases the Wind heard a rumor about an ogre carrying a (huge) skull up a hillside.
 8. The excursion to Muck's door revealed an unknown dungeo,, with much more to be explored.
 9. A entrance to a tomb of black skulls was found on the way to the shrine of healing water (which also had additional chambers left unexplored).
+10. The tomb of Esur the Red is somewhere out there.
+Legends tell of his heavy black iron ring which he wore braided into his beard.
+With this ring, he was said to have defeated hordes of undead, and the Lich King Kasdall.